Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/DocsDeploy.md

    --pre                      mark this release is a prerelease
 ```

+## [**20m**] 💻 Activity: Deploy a Thing!

+1. Choose the deployment method best suited for your MakeUtility project based on what you learned about Heroku and Homebrew during today's class.
+2. Spend the remainder the class deploying your MakeUtility project, a Slackbot, an Echo API, or a CLI application!
+3. Be sure to choose a project that is fully complete.
+Alternatively, clone a Golang project repository, like my [Gopherology](https://github.com/droxey/gopherology) project, a classmates' Slackbot or CLI application, or any sample application that is similar to your MakeUtility.

 ## [**05m**] 🌃 Wrap Up / After Class

 - Add a checkmark next to the documentation requirement in your repo's `rubric.md`.